JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 ## Release history

+__Changes__ (2021-July-28 / Major)

+* As demanded by the community reactivated parameters `-PolicyAtScopeOnly` and `-RBACAtScopeOnly`
+* New paramter `-AADGroupMembersLimit`.
+Defines the limit (default=500) of AAD Group members; For AAD Groups that have more members than the defined limit Group members will not be resolved
+* New parameter `-JsonExportExcludeResourceGroups` - JSON Export will not include ResourceGroups (Policy & Role assignments)
+* New parameter `-JsonExportExcludeResources`- JSON Export will not include Resources (Role assignments)
+* Bugfixes
+* Performance optimization

 __Changes__ (2021-July-22 / Major)

 * Full blown JSON definition output.
 Leveraging Git with this new capability you can easily track any changes that occurred in between the previous and last AzGovViz run.